 Corruption

 Finally, this is a process which is wide open to corruption.
-Corporations pushing projects seek to be placed on the fast track list, with a virtual guarantee of approval – regardless of environmental harm.
+Corporations pushing projects that cause environmental harm will want to use the fast-track process to circumvent environmental protection laws, with a virtual guarantee of approval.

-Already, some of the companies that Ministers have invited to apply for fast track have been revealed as their donors, and no doubt there will be many others.
+Already, some of the companies that Ministers have invited to apply for fast-track have been revealed as their donors, and around $500,000 in donations to the ruling parties has been linked to fast-track projects.
 Mining company executives have had secret dinners with Ministers that were only revealed by accident and journalists asking questions.
 How many secret dinners will we never find out about?

 Summary

-This single bill, if it proceeds and if businesses have the gall to use it, will cause widespread harm.
-Fast tracked projects could include seabed mining, incinerators imposed on local communities, mining most everywhere, including the conservation estate, marine farms everywhere, industrial irrigation driving water pollution, etc etc etc. It is a war on nature but it is also diminishing democracy and opening the door to corruption.
+This single bill will cause widespread harm.
+Fast tracked projects could include seabed mining, incinerators imposed on local communities, mining including the conservation estate, marine farms, industrial irrigation driving water pollution, etc etc etc. It is a war on nature but it is also diminishing democracy and opening the door to corruption.

 2. Dismantling freshwater protections